Bano (novel)

-Bano is an Urdu language novel by the Pakistani novelist, Razia Butt, which is considered one of her best literary works.
+Bano is an Urdu language novel by the Pakistani novelist Razia Butt, which is considered one of her best literary works.
 It is set in the days before and after the Partition of India in Ludhiana, Punjab Province and subsequently, Pakistan.
 The events of Partition play a central role in the story.
-It is named for its female, protagonist, Bano.
+The novel is named for its female protagonist, Bano.

 Adaptation

 The novel has been dramatised for television as Dastaan by Hum TV in 2010 which was directed by Haissam Hussain and produced by Momina Duraid while the character of Bano was played by Sanam Baloch.

 Plot

 The novel starts with Hassan and Rabia meeting for the first time in years.
 Expecting a twelve-year-old girl with ponytails, he is flabbergasted to see a grown young woman.
 Rabia has feelings for him and thus tries to approach him but Hassan is in love with his fiancé Bano, who is thought to have died some years ago.
 However, Hassan feels a strong physical attraction to Rabia and soon gives in to his lust and approaches her.
 Rabia, who loves him is delighted and they soon are engaged to be married.
 Meanwhile, a letter informs him of Bano's whereabouts.
 Shocked, he goes to receive her from Lahore.
 Bano and her son arrive at Hassan's home.

 Five years ago, at Hassan's aunt Suraiyyah and Bano's brother Saleem's wedding, the two fell for each other hard and got engaged.
 It was the year 1946 and tensions between Muslims and Hindus had escalated to the point that riots had become frequent from both sides.
 As Hassan and his mother went to Pindi as he had gotten a job there, partition happened.
 Bano's home is attacked and no survivors are left except for her and her mother, as they were rescued by two family friends, Rajindar and Gayon Laal.
 Being avid supporters of the Muslim League they are proud of having made sacrifices for the cause.
 Bano's mother is soon killed as they are moving to Pakistan in a caravan while Bano is raped.